 Your passport or identity card will be checked when you arrive at a UK port or airport to make sure you’re allowed to come into the country.
-It must be valid for the whole of your stay.
+It should be valid for the whole of your stay.

 What you can bring with you depends on where you’re travelling from.
 You must declare to customs:

 - anything over your duty-free allowance

 - banned or restricted goods in the UK, for example meat and dairy products from most non-EU countries

 - goods that you plan to sell